Metamorpho: Powers and abilities

-Metamorpho has the ability to transmute his body into a wide variety of elemental compounds and form them at will.
+Metamorpho can transmute his body into a wide variety of elemental compounds and form them at will.
 Originally, he was limited to elements that were naturally found in the human body.
 Somehow, this limitation seems to have disappeared.
 He can stretch, bounce, elongate, and reform himself like rubber or plastic.
-Rex is able to alter the consistences of these chemical elements and combines them into complex compounds.
+Rex is able to alter the consistencies of these chemical elements and combine them into complex compounds.
 Metamorpho could reshape parts or the whole of his body.
 Rex's body provides him with natural armor, offering damage resistance from blunt and energy attacks.
 He is also a skilled martial artist, archaeologist, and detective.

 Enemies

 Besides dealing with Simon Stagg and Java, Metamorpho had his own rogues gallery in his comics: